Anxiety Disorder: What You Need to Know

-Anxiety disorders affect over 40 million American adults, which makes it the most common mental illness in the U.S. Anxiety can be caused by a complex set of factors that are difficult to identify or control without professional help.
+Anxiety disorder affect over 40 million American adults, which makes it the most common mental illness in the U.S. Identifying or controlling the complex set of factors that can cause anxiety without professional help can be challenging.
 Anxiety can cause emotional distress, disrupt regular daily activities, and put a strain on personal relationships.
 Anxiety is very treatable, but only about 37% of people suffering from anxiety receive treatment.

 It’s normal for people to get nervous about new experiences, meeting new people, or when we occasionally get pushed outside of our “comfort zone.”
 However, anxiety disorders are much more severe and shouldn’t be dismissed.
 Although others might not understand, the feelings that can come from an anxiety disorder are often distressing and very real to you.
 If feelings of anxiety seem to get in the way of your normal daily routines or you notice substantial shifts in your mood, it may be time to seek treatment.
 Some of the symptoms of anxiety can include:

 - Rapid heart rate, rapid breathing, or hyperventilation